dojo/docs/dojox/data/AppStore.rst

 Query Syntax
 ============

-The fetch method query syntax for AppStore is the same as `ItemFilereadStore <dojo/data/ItemFileReadStore>`_.
+The fetch method query syntax for AppStore is the same as :ref:`ItemFilereadStore <dojo/data/ItemFileReadStore>`.
 It allows a list of attributes to match against in an AND fashion.
 For example, a query object to locate all items with attribute foo that has value bar and attribute bit that has value bite, would look like

 .. code-block :: javascript